 Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

-Diarrhea is one of the greatest threats to public health in humanitarian emergencies and one of the leading causes of morbidity and mortality among children.
-Each year, there are over 1.7 billion cases and more than 400,000 deaths among children under five.
-Most of these deaths could be prevented with well-known measures.
-These include both preventive measures related to water, sanitation, hygiene, and vaccination, as well as rehydration with additional zinc supplements.
-However, some pathogens require specific treatment with antibiotics.
+Diarrhoea is one of the greatest threats to public health in humanitarian emergencies, and one of the leading causes of morbidity and mortality in children.
+Each year there are more than 1.7 billion cases and more than 400,000 deaths among children under five.
+The majority of these deaths could be prevented with well-known measures.
+These include both preventive measures such as water, sanitation, hygiene and vaccination, and rehydration combined with additional zinc supplements.
+Some pathogens, however, require specific antibiotic treatment.

 Some diarrhoeal diseases have significant epidemic potential, such as cholera and dysentery, and are therefore particularly concerning in humanitarian crises, where the risk of faecal-oral transmission is also heightened.